DrpChallenge/main/README.md

 #### Goal
 The goal in this competition is to minimize [score](#score) without collision happens.
 You can test your developed (``policy/policy.py``) by loading it in ``policy_tester.py``.

+Since drp is a gym-standard environment, you can develop it as an usual gym-standard environment without relying on ``policy_tester.py`` we provided.

 <a id="evaluation"></a>